oracle-livelabs/adb/adb-loki/set-up-alerts/set-up-alerts.md

 2. In **Search by contact point** select `grafana-default-alertmanager`.

-3. If you navigate away and come back to the page you will notice a default policy has been set.
+3. If you navigate away from the page and then return, you will notice that a default notification policy has been automatically created.

     ![Alerting policy](images/alerting_policy.png)